 What does this mean for patients with jawbone loss?
 Currently, grafts of bone tissue from the patient’s own body are the only way for bones to regenerate with full functionality.
 This tissue is usually taken from the patient’s pelvis or chin.
 Dental bone grafts, taken to replace mandibular loss caused by missing teeth, are the most common type.

 The best option is always prompt treatment to stop bone loss before it starts.
 Waiting to see your dentist for a missing tooth or gum disease means more costly and invasive surgery is necessary.
 Don’t delay—contact us today at (847) 234-0517 to schedule your appointment with Dr. Fondriest.
-We serve patients in Chicago’s North Shore area, as well as Lincolnshire, Deerfield, Grayslake, Waukegan, and Vernon Hills.
+We serve patients in Chicago’s North Shore area.